Principles for the processing of user data by Kaspersky security solutions

 Can data processing be limited?

 Yes, customers can choose what data they send, and for what purposes, when they accept different agreements (which vary depending on the product or service used).
 For example, by rejecting the KSN Statement, corporate customers can reduce the amount of data they provide, to the absolute minimum required, for the product to function.
 This includes information about the license, product and the device(s) it is installed on.

 Do you process personal data?

-In accordance with some legal frameworks (like the GDPR), information processed by Kaspersky Lab may contain data that might be considered as personal or personally identifiable.
-Kaspersky Lab never processes “sensitive” personal data such as religion, political views, sexual preferences, health or other special categories of personal data.
-Kaspersky Lab users are always aware what data they send to Kaspersky Lab, as this is specified in the various agreements (KSN statements, EULAs, and consent forms) they accept.
+In accordance with some legal frameworks (like the GDPR), information processed by Kaspersky may contain data that might be considered as personal or personally identifiable.
+Kaspersky never processes “sensitive” personal data such as religion, political views, sexual preferences, health or other special categories of personal data.
+Kaspersky users are always aware what data they send to Kaspersky, as this is specified in the various agreements (KSN statements, EULAs, and consent forms) they accept.
 However, we do not attribute this data to a specific individual and anonymize it where possible.

 How do you protect user data?

 We are committed to protecting our customers’ data at all times.
 In order to do this, we use best-in-class technologies.
 The security measures and processes undertaken by Kaspersky include: